APX News / SENIOR SPOTLIGHT: TAYLOR THOMPSON

 The 18-year-old netminder went out on a high note in her final season of high school hockey by posting a .937 save percentage, a 1.58 goals-against average, and seven shutouts for her team which went 14-12-1 overall.
 The Rangers made it to the Class 7AA semifinal match before eventually losing to Grand Rapids-Greenway in what would be Thompson’s final varsity game.

 For Thompson specifically, this was arguably her best season in net so far.
-The 5-foot-5 goaltender originally joined the varsity roster as a freshman at Forest Lake in 2022-23 and was immediately thrown into the fire during her first season by earning the start in the first few games of the year before eventually splitting time 50/50 with senior Adria Haley.
-She then moved into the sole starter position as a sophomore and stuck with it up until her senior season.
+The 5-foot-4 goaltender originally joined the varsity roster as a freshman at Forest Lake in 2022-23 and was immediately thrown into the fire during her first season by earning the starting position in the first few games of the year before eventually splitting time 50/50 with senior Adria Haley later that winter.
+She then moved into the sole starting position as a sophomore and stuck with it up until her senior season.

 “It was hard.
-The first couple of games [as a freshman'], they gave them all to me because the senior goalie was dealing with a lot over the summer and she didn’t get to skate a lot so they kind of threw me into the first four games and it was pretty stressful actually.
-The first game we played Stillwater and that was when they had Josie St. Martin on that team (who is now playing Division I hockey at Minnesota Duluth) and I got lit up, but after that it was like, it can’t really get any worse,” she said jokingly about her first few games on varsity.
+The first couple of games [as a freshman], they gave them all to me because the senior goalie was dealing with a lot over the summer and she didn’t get to skate a lot so they kind of threw me into the first four games and it was pretty stressful actually.
+In the very first game we played Stillwater and that was when they had Josie St. Martin on the team (who is now playing Division I hockey at Minnesota Duluth) and I got lit up, but after that it was like, it can’t really get any worse,” she said jokingly about her first few games on the varsity roster.
 As just a 15-year-old, Thompson had a tough first four games to play as a freshman, losing contests to Stillwater, East Ridge, Centennial/Spring Lake Park and Roseville/Mahtomedi, before then earning her first official varsity win and her first varsity shutout against Northern Tier in her fifth high school game ever.

 MORE FROM APX NEWS: